-Objective Performance Measure(s) Data Grantee Provides Research, develop, and demonstrate effective alternatives to conducted energy less-lethal devices for law enforcement and corrections application.
-1.Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
-2.Quality of the research as assessed by peer reviewers.
-3.Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
-4. If applicable, number of fielded technologies.
-5. If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
+Objective Performance Measures Data Grantee Provides Provide safer, more effective tools and technologies for use by criminal justice agencies.
+Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
+Quality of the research as assessed by peer reviewers.
+Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
+If applicable, number of fielded technologies.
+If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
 A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
-Quarterly financial reports, semiannual progress reports, and a final progress report.
+Quarterly financial reports, semi- annual progress reports, and a final progress report.
 If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
 If applicable, description of fielded technologies.
 If applicable, citation to report(s)/document(s).